Allen House Ghosts

 One of Joe Allen’s daughters (LaDell) committed suicide in the house by drinking cyanide.

 Not long after her death, Joe decided to move the family to a different location.
 However, Ladell was left in the house, and when the building was turned into cheaper apartments, tenants started to see LaDell for themselves.

-A doctor who lived in the house thought that the ghost stories were far from real.
-However, when pictures he took of the building were developed, he could clearly see LaDell in a mirror in one of the photos.
+A doctor who lived in the house thought that the ghost stories were far from genuine.
+However, when pictures he took of the building were developed, he could see LaDell in a mirror in one of the photos.